+Board Leadership Positions

-Board Leadership Positions-Women's share of board leadership positions is a visible indicator of women's power on boards.
-Catalyst records board leadership positions for Fortune 500 companies that submit annual filings to the SEC.
+Women's share of board leadership positions is a visible indicator of women's power on boards.
 Catalyst counts the disclosed board leadership positions-which can include the board chair, lead director, and the chairs of the Audit, Compensation, and Nominating/Governance committees-by company.
 For analysis purposes, this means that an individual can hold more than one leadership position, either at different companies or within the same company.
 For example, an individual director serving on two boards can be Company A's board chair and Company B's lead director.
 Another example would be an individual director serving as both the lead director and the compensation committee chair at Company C.

+Board Seats

-Board Seats-Catalyst collects the names and genders of every board member for each Fortune 500 company.
+Catalyst collects the names and genders of every board member for each Fortune 500 company.
 For analysis purposes, this means that directors can serve on more than one company's board.
 For example, an individual director who serves on the board of Company A and Company B would be counted twice.

+Company Type

-Company Type-2010 analysis is based on 467 public, 13 private, 16 mutual insurance, and 1 cooperative company.
+2011 analysis is based on 463 public, 18 private, 15 mutual insurance companies, and one cooperative company.
 A public company has held an initial public offering and has shares that are traded on a stock exchange or in the over-the-counter market.
 Private companies are owned by one or several individual(s), a family, or a parent company, and do not trade shares on a stock market.
-A mutual insurance company is owned by its policyholders and does not trade shares on a stock market.
-Cooperatives are jointly owned by a collective of individuals, operate on the principles of democracy, and do not trade shares.
-For the purposes of these reports, company type was determined by the 2010 Fortune 500 list and publicly available sources.
+A mutual insurance company is owned by its policyholders and does